 C405.9.2 Escalators and moving walks.
 Escalators and moving walks shall comply with ASME A17.1/CSA B44 and shall have automatic controls configured to reduce speed to the minimum permitted speed in accordance with ASME A17.1/CSA B44 or applicable local code when not conveying passengers.

-Exception: A power factor controller that reduces operating voltage in response to light loading conditions may be provided in place of the variable speed function.
+Exception: A variable voltage drive system that reduces operating voltage in response to light loading conditions may be provided in place of the variable speed function.

 C405.9.3 Regenerative drive.
 An escalators designed either for one-way down operation only or for reversible operation shall have a variable frequency regenerative drive that supplies electrical energy to the building electrical system when the escalator is loaded with passengers whose combined weight exceeds 750 pounds.